seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Thou sun, that comfort'st, burn!
 Speak, and be hang'd:
 For each true word, a blister! and each false
 Be as cauterizing to the root o' the tongue,
-Consuming it with speaking!
+Consuming it with speaking! /

 **First Senator**
-Worthy Timon,–
+/ Worthy Timon,--

 **TIMON**
 Of none but such as you, and you of Timon.